Everything that you need to know about bringing a claim for breach of privacy

-Breach of privacy often give rise to an additional claim for harassment because publication of private information is often indented to cause harassment to the victim.
-Time really is of the essence so in cases of both breach of privacy and harassment you should act swiftly.
+Breach of privacy often gives rise to an additional claim for harassment because publication of private information is often intended to cause harassment to the victim.
+Time really is of the essence in so many cases of both breach of privacy and harassment and you should act swiftly.

-It used to be the case, for many years, that only celebrity and other individuals in the public eye, had been able to claim breach of privacy and obtain appropriate injunctions to stop such publications.
+It used to be the case, for many years, that only celebrity and other individuals in the public eye, had been able to claim breach of privacy and obtain appropriate injunctions to stop such publications of their private information.
 This is no longer the case.
-Private individuals who have never been famous and who had no desire to become as such account to the vast majority of applications for privacy injunctions in England.
+Private individuals who have never been famous and who had no desire to become as such, account to the vast majority of applications for privacy injunctions in England.

-Whenever you bring legal action, including legal action for breach of privacy, you must first consider that in most cases, court documents are public, which means they can be seen and then published by journalists.
+Whenever you bring legal action, including legal action for breach of privacy or misuse of private information, you must first consider that in most cases, court documents are public, which means they can be seen and then published by journalists.
 There have been cases in the past, where celebrities as well as people who were not previously in the public eye, who attempted to protect what they considered as private information, ended up with further publicity, which they did not wish for.

 For this reason, it is important that you verify first that the likelihood of success of any claim for breach of privacy is high enough and is likely to succeed.
 If you were to protect your privacy and if your case is going to be decided by the court, it is important that you take, from the outset, appropriate steps to have your privacy protected for the duration of your claim, and beyond.